Methodology

 This includes coverage from bilateral contracts, regional deals, COVAX, in-kind donation, domestic production, and contracts supported by MDB financing.
 Some contracts are unobserved which may lead to under-reporting of coverage in some countries.
 Optional contract and unallocated AVAT doses are excluded to remain conservative.

-Sources: WTO-IMF Vaccine Trade Tracker
+Sources: IMF-WHO COVID-10 Vaccine Supply Tracker

 Act A Contributions Vaccines